 where

-We remark that the edge mode predicted by \cref{thm: non-Hermitian edge mode} is stable with respect to perturbations in the material parameters.
-The stability is, however, less strong with respect to the Hermitian case.
-This is to be expected due to the non-quantisation of the Zak phase in this setup. \cref{subfig: stability wrt perturbations nonHermtian edgemode} shows that there is a second isolated frequency supported by this setup not predicted by \cref{thm: non-Hermitian edge mode}.
+We remark that the edge mode predicted by \Cref{thm: non-Hermitian edge mode} is stable with respect to perturbations in the material parameters.
+The stability is, however, less strong than in the Hermitian case.
+This is to be expected due to the non-quantisation of the Zak phase in this setup. \Cref{subfig: stability wrt perturbations nonHermtian edgemode} shows that there is a second isolated frequency supported by this setup not predicted by \Cref{thm: non-Hermitian edge mode}.
 However, this frequency is not isolated from the bulk even for very small perturbations.